 My shorter works include tales of nervy paranoia (Pigneto Suicide Club) Twilight Zone type fantasy (Letter from America) and full-on dystopian futures (Brexit Wounds).
 You can check them out here:

 Being healthy.
 I was a committed vegetarian for 35 years and then turned plant-based around three years ago.
 In that time, I’ve found the health benefits to be pretty amazing!
 Why plant-based- and not vegan?
 Well, I think the word ‘vegan’ is a good shorthand term to describe the way I largely am but it’s also a highly politically charged term.
 Politically charged can be good but I also think veganism has an image problem as far as the vast majority of (especially ‘ordinary’, older, working class) folk are concerned.
 I’d love to help change that image but maintaining a foodie website and taking endless photos of what I’m eating is pretty time consuming and – in all honesty – would do my head in!
 If I have any wonderful recipes or advice though, I’ll stick them on the site.

 Finally – for all of you who don’t speak, read or write English too good (thanks Derek Zoolander!)

 I also teach English as a foreign/second language here in Edinburgh and online; mainly one-to-one but I do some voluntary classroom work as well.
-I have a blog called Top Hack English where I’ve posted past lessons and Edinburgh-related ESOL material (with Soundcloud recordings) which hopefully is useful to students and teachers alike.
+I have a blog called Top Hack English where I’ve posted past lessons and Edinburgh-related ESOL material (with Soundcloud recordings and downloadable pdfs) which hopefully students and teachers will find useful.
 You can contact me via this site or Top Hack English if you want to arrange lessons.